OsioLabs/gatsbyguides.com_content/content/gatsby-and-drupal/use-hosted-drupal.md

 Use this if:

-- You're already using another CMS for your data and don't plan to use Drupal
+- You're already using another CMS for your data and don't plan to use Drupal.

 ### Gotcha's